DanCQ/Spooky/README.md

 # Spooky
-For fun, as Halloween approaches. <br />
+For fun, as Halloween approaches. <br>
+Also, for testing the use of animations and sounds. <br>
 Feel free to make suggestions, or improve the site.

 <a href="https://spooky.pages.dev/">SPOOKY</a>